NourKhal/AMLSassign--ment19_20/README.md

 #### 4 - Run the AMLS

-The data file and the build ML models should be downloaded from the following Google Drive link: https://drive.google.com/drive/folders/17ANTXC4wyGfZ9h0fgqzYBspVatDDiqxu
+The data file and the built ML models should be downloaded from the following Google Drive link: https://drive.google.com/drive/folders/17ANTXC4wyGfZ9h0fgqzYBspVatDDiqxu
 In the shared drive, there are 4 folders, Task A1, Task A2, Task B1 and Task B2.
-Each folder contains the task relative model and data files used in tarining and testing the model.
+ Each folder contains the task's relative model files and data files used in tarining and testing the model.

+Download the model files from the google drive link  and save them in the project directory under the correct task directory to be able to restore the model using the restore_model function in Tasks A2, B1 and B2.

 #### 5 - Run the gender_classifier.py, emotion_detector.py, eye_color_classifier.py and face_shape_classifier.py scripts
  separately (from inside the virtual env)
 Giving: